muffpy/netstackxx/README.md

 netstackxx is an implementation of a significant portion of the Linux networking stack in C++ including: IP routing, a network interface, and the TCP protocol.

+It uses Keith Winstein's ([@keithw](https://github.com/keithw)) minnow [utils](https://github.com/CS144/minnow/tree/main/util) which wrap Linux operating system functions in modern C++ interfaces.

+I started this as a side-project in 2021 while learning networking systems and am in the process of migrating the code and docs to GitHub.

 > _What, you can’t learn TCP?
 Then write your own!_
 > _— anonymous Zhihu user_